hatim-khan/git-shortcuts/README.md

 # git-shortcuts
 Shortcuts/Aliases for Git

-Here's a list of the aliases I find useful for Git.
-Please feel free to add aliases that you use too!
+Here's a list of the aliases I find useful with using Git in the terminal.
+To make add these to your terminal, do the following:

+1. Copy and paste the contents of GitAliases.txt into your .bashrc or .zshrc file, which you can find at: ```~/.zshrc``` on Mac
+2. Then, run ```source ~/.zshrc``` to have the aliases set in your terminal

 * alias gs="git status"
 * alias gap="git add -p"